 - 1. The retake process is initiated by the teacher.
 The teacher will communicate with the parent/guardian when a retake is necessary. - 2.
 A student may retake a summative once. - 3.
-Students may be required to participate in additional practice in order to qualify for a retake.
+Students may be required to participate in additional practice and/or tutoring sessions in order to qualify for a retake.